SparkyDev9339/BSDS-V50-Remake/README.md

 7: Install the client using your favorite app installer and enjoy BSDS.

-### Android client ###
+### Android client [fixed crashes] ###
-1: Download the apk here: https://www.mediafire.com/file/t74dqasu380cht3/project-bsds-v50.apk/file
+1: Download the apk here: https://www.mediafire.com/file/s2tmrmlpmlmg2b9/project-bsds-v50-fixed.apk/file

 2: Download an apk editor of your choice